ripienaar/free-for-dev/README.md

     * Free Unmetered Rate Limiting - 1 rule per domain
     * [Cloudflare Pages](https://pages.cloudflare.com/) — Free web hosting (JAMstack platform) for frontend developers to collaborate and deploy websites.
 1 build at a time, 500 builds/month, unlimited sites, unlimited requests, unlimited bandwidth.
     * [Cloudflare Workers](https://workers.cloudflare.com/) — Deploy serverless code for free on Cloudflare's global network.
 100,000 free requests per day with a workers.dev subdomain.
-    * [Quick Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/run-tunnel/trycloudflare) — Create a tunnel from your server to a publically accessible, randomly-generated trycloudflare.com domain.
-No account required.
+    * [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) - Cloudflare Tunnel can connect HTTP web servers, SSH servers, remote desktops, and other protocols safely to your domains on Cloudflare without a publicly routable IP address.
+Expose your HTTP resources to the Internet via a public hostname using a DNS record. and use private network routes to expose both HTTP and non-HTTP resources.
+[Quick Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/run-tunnel/trycloudflare) can expose locally running servers over a tunnel to a random subdomain on trycloudflare.com, No account required.
   * [developers.google.com](https://developers.google.com/speed/libraries/) — The Google Hosted Libraries is a content distribution network for the most popular, Open Source JavaScript libraries
   * [Stellate](https://stellate.co/) - Stellate is blazing fast, reliable CDN for your GraphQL API and Free for 2 services.
   * [jsdelivr.com](https://www.jsdelivr.com/) — A free, fast, and reliable CDN for open source.
 Supports npm, GitHub, WordPress, Deno, and more.